-I have also worked with companies such as the Sudbury Theatre Centre (Mourning Dove, assistant director), Acky-Made (Yarn, Life List – NOW magazine citation for Best Use of Space) as well as bringing The Cousins of Corsica to Stratford’s SpringWorks Festival.
-I have also co-created plays such as the puppet-based Handle With Care (Toronto Fringe 2013, NOW Magazine citation for outstanding design), the physical ensemble piece i (winner of Ottawa Fringe’s Patron’s Pick Award), and my site-specific production, Rearview (I think this is still the only Toronto Fringe show to be taken down by the police…)
+Tyler has also worked with companies such as the Sudbury Theatre Centre (Mourning Dove, assistant director), Acky-Made (Yarn, Life List – NOW magazine citation for Best Use of Space) as well as bringing The Cousins of Corsica to Stratford’s SpringWorks Festival (winner of the Audience Choice Award).
+He has co-created plays such as the puppet-based Handle With Care (Toronto Fringe 2013, NOW Magazine citation for outstanding design), the physical ensemble piece i (winner of Ottawa Fringe’s Patron’s Pick Award), and his site-specific production, Rearview (the only Toronto Fringe show to be stopped mid-performance by the police…)

-As a performer, I was most recently on stage at the SpringWorks Festival with Andrea Scott’s new piece Controlled Damage.
-Other credits include Ligarius in Julius Caesar (St. Lawrence Shakespeare Festival), puppetry for the PanAm games, Audrey Two in Little Shop of Horrors (Theatre New Brunswick), The Mad Hatter in Alice in Wonderland (Sudbury Theatre Centre), Benedick in Much Ado About Nothing (Single Thread Theatre), Jack in The Importance of Being Earnest (Casa Loma), and Sir Andrew Aguecheek in Twelfth Night (Urban Bard).
+As a performer, Tyler was most recently on stage at the SpringWorks Festival in Stratford with Andrea Scott’s play Controlled Damage.
+Other credits include The Assassination of Robert Ford: Dirty Little Liar (Still Your Friend, Best of Fringe), Julius Caesar (St. Lawrence Shakespeare Festival), puppetry for the PanAm games, Little Shop of Horrors (Theatre New Brunswick), Alice in Wonderland (Sudbury Theatre Centre), Much Ado About Nothing (Single Thread Theatre), and The Importance of Being Earnest (Casa Loma).

-I am also a passionate educator and love facilitating classes and workshops for learners of all ages and backgrounds.
-Some favourite experiences include working with Soulpepper’s Youth Academy, the World Festival of Children’s Theatre, the Ontario Art Teacher’s Association, Prologue for the Performing Arts’ tdsbCREATES program, and the Ontario Arts Council’s Artists in Education Program.
-I have developed educational entertainment for the Ontario Science Centre including Second Leap, an exploration of human travel to Mars, The Gobsmacking Gutbag, an introduction to the digestive system, and Rediscovering da Vinci, an autobiographical presentation about Leonardo da Vinci.
-If you’re interested in a class or workshop please let me know at tyler(at)tylerjseguin.com!
+Tyler is also a passionate educator and loves facilitating classes and workshops for learners of all ages and backgrounds.
+Some favourite experiences include working with Soulpepper’s Youth Academy, the World Festival of Children’s Theatre, the Ontario Art Teachers’ Association, Shakespeare In Action, the Ontario Arts Council’s Artists in Education Program, and the Ontario Science Centre.
+Tyler is currently an artist educator with Prologue for the Performing Arts.